martinS001-cyber/code-snippets/README.md

 Open Power Shell - Admin

-use powershell to give you permissions to use Hyperv manager Set-Item WSMan:\localhost\Client\TrustedHosts -Value "win-hyper-vMS"
+use powershell to give you permissions to use Hyperv manager Set-Item WSMan:\localhost\Client\TrustedHosts -Value "name of server"

-Enable-WSManCredSSP -Role client -DelegateComputer "win-hyper-vMS"
+Enable-WSManCredSSP -Role client -DelegateComputer "name of server"

 #Attempt Powershell Remoting / attempt to connect to remote server
-Enter-PSSession -ComputerName win-hyper-vMS
+Enter-PSSession -ComputerName name of server

 #add an entry to the hosts file for hosts fqdn / check our hosts file / and add the server ip etc
 Get-Content -Path "C:\Windows\System32\drivers\etc\hosts"
-Add-Content -path "C:\Windows\System32\drivers\etc\hosts" =Value "192.168.1.54 win-hyper-vMS"
+Add-Content -path "C:\Windows\System32\drivers\etc\hosts" =Value "IP name of server"

 #set adopter connection to private
 Get-NetConnectionProfile